 Is pouring over the family album going to be a thing of the past for future generations?
 There is nothing I like more than looking back at old family photos, whether they are my own and my immediate family, or pictures from my ancestors from generations ago.
 Even my own children still love looking at … Continue reading Is the Photograph finally dead?

 This is probably the most difficult topic that I have written a blog about, because of the naturally sensitive nature of the subject matter and how it can, and will impact on people’s lives.
 So when is a Father actually a father?
-As genealogists we strive to prove family connections and bonds and … Continue reading When is a Father a Father?
+As genealogists we strive to prove family connections and bonds and to trace … Continue reading When is a Father a Father?

 I thought it would be timely to reflect on the benefits of the archive offices and record offices, up and down the country and the wonderful services that they provide.
 My title for this blog is very apt, "use it or lose it".
 With pressure on local government and local authorities to cut budgets and … Continue reading “Use it or Lose it”